akhodakivskiy/VimFx/README.md

 extension which introduces Vim-style keyboard shortcuts for browsing and navigation, significantly reducing the use of mouse, and allowing your hands to rest on the home row.

-VimFx was designed after [Vimium](http://vimium.github.com/) for [Google Chrome](https://www.google.com/intl/en/chrome/browser/) preserving the shortcuts and behavior.
+VimFx was inspired by [Vimperator](http://www.vimperator.org/) and designed after [Vimium](http://vimium.github.com/) for [Google Chrome](https://www.google.com/intl/en/chrome/browser/) preserving the shortcuts and behavior.
 If your are used to Vimium then it will be easy to get started with VimFx.

 ## Why VimFx was created

-Even before Vimium there was [Vimperator](http://www.vimperator.org/) for Firefox.
-The problem with Vimperator is that it has too many features and aggressively change the default Firefox appearance and behavior.
+Even before Vimium there was Vimperator for Firefox.
+In my opinion the problem with Vimperator is that it has too many features and aggressively changes the default Firefox appearance and behavior.
 Vimium was developed for Google Chrome and it was exactly what I needed in terms of added functionality.
 That's why I decided to develop similar extension for Firefox.

 VimFx will be nice to your browser and to your habits.
 Promise.

+## Credits

 ## Key Features